-1.1f the student meets $\frac{3}{4}$ of the term, they will receive their grade as it stands on the $\frac{3}{4}$ mark.
+1. If the student meets \(^3\)4 of the term, they will receive their grade as it stands on the 34 mark.

-2. If the student does not reach the 3⁄4 point of the term, they will be backdated out of the term and all Tuition Assistance paid will be reimbursed to the entity that paid it.

-3. Upon return from active duty, the student will be able to continue with their degree pursuit as if they had never left the institution.
+- 2. If the student does not reach the 34 point of the term, they will be backdated out of the term and all Tuition Assistance paid will be reimbursed to the entity that paid it. - 3.
+Upon return from active duty, the student will be able to continue with their degree pursuit as if they had never left the institution.

-Contact Information Amandia Bowen, Student Services Specialist Phone: (304) 399-1345 • E-mail: bowena@mctc.edu
+Contact Information Scott Beane, Instructional Specialist Phone: (304) 710-3417 • E-mail: beanes@mctc.edu